A unique health and fitness programme for schools wanting more students to be more active, fitter and healthier.

-- Can be easily rolled out by all teachers.
+- It can be easily rolled out by all teachers.

 - Achievable for students of all fitness levels.